Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 		- Having friend integration with Steam would make comparing times easy
 		- I can store a stupid amount of data per entry using SteamCloud integration (Demo recordings should only end up being a couple hundred KB.
 Would have to find some way of keeping track and referencing these SteamCloud files from the leaderboard though.)
 	- **Cons**:
-		- Would lock me into the Steam ecosystem and game couldn't be released to other storefronts without a new leaderboard-system.
+		- Would lock me into the Steam ecosystem and game couldn't be released to other storefronts without a new *separate* leaderboard-system.

+---
+## Rewards and Unlockables
 The game will have one Achievement:
 	Catalyst: Reach the Bottom

+Defeating the Catalyst will change the background on the main menu

+Reaching Level 10 will add additional scenery to the background on the main menu

 ---